 When may public records be inspected?

-Public records are open to inspection during regular office hours, 8:00 a.m. - 5:00 p.m., Monday through Friday, except for city holidays.
-The Office of the City Clerk is located at 202 "C" Street San Diego, CA 92101
+In general, public records maintained by the City Clerk are open to inspection during regular office hours, 8 a.m. to 5 p.m., Monday through Friday, except for City holidays.
+The Office of the City Clerk is located at 202 "C" St., San Diego, CA 92101.